MrGmo/LeetCode/README.md

 Hi there!

 This repo is comprised of some of the LeetCode I've completed.
 I have divided them into separate folders based on difficulty.
-I realized that posting my solutions might be helpful to new devs so going forward I will post all my solutions on here.
+I realized that posting my solutions might be helpful to new devs so going forward I will post all my solutions here.

 Check out some of the other coding challenges I've completed: